Jung Hae-in: 2017–present: Rising popularity and leading roles

 In 2022, Jung starred in the Disney+ drama Connect.
 He later reprised his role in the second season of D.P in 2023.
-In 2024, he starred in the romcom drama alongside Jung somin in “love next door”.
+In 2024, he starred in the romantic comedy Love Next Door with Jung So-min.

+Endorsements

+Jung has been serving as an advertising model for Mind Bridge's business casual product line since 2019.
+In 2025, he became a global ambassador for Dolce & Gabbana.
+That same year, he also became an advertising model for Kyobo Life Insurance's campaign.

 Personal life

 Family and education

 Jung Hae-in's third great-grandfather is Chŏng Yagyong, a great thinker of the later Joseon period.
 He graduated with a degree in Broadcasting Entertainment at Pyeongtaek University, where he participated in various activities including musical plays.

 Military enlistment

 He enlisted in the military when he was 21 years old.
 He signed a contract with his agency after being discharged from the military and graduated from college.